D. J. Wilson: Toronto Raptors / Oklahoma City Blue (2021–2023)

 On September 27, 2021, Wilson signed with the Oklahoma City Thunder.
 Wilson was waived from Oklahoma City on October 15, and he subsequently joined the Oklahoma City Blue.
 In 13 games, he averaged 13.9 points and 9.6 rebounds.

 On December 22, 2021, Wilson signed a 10-day contract with the Toronto Raptors after the team was granted a hardship exception.
 On January 7, 2022, he signed a second 10-day hardship exception contract.
 On January 17, Wilson was reacquired by the Blue.

 On February 28, 2022, Wilson signed a 10-day contract with the Raptors.
 He was waived on March 6.
 On March 7, Wilson was reacquired by the Blue.
 However, he was waived the next day after suffering a season-ending injury.

 On July 8, 2022, the Toronto Raptors announced that they had signed Wilson.
 He was waived on October 15.
 On November 3, 2022, Wilson was named to the opening night roster for the Blue.

-Lakeland Magic (2023–present)
+Osceola Magic / Philadelphia 76ers (2023–2024)

 On February 12, 2023, Wilson was traded to the Lakeland Magic in exchange for a 2023 first-round pick.
+However, he didn't play for them.
+On September 29, he signed with the Orlando Magic, but was waived on October 13.
+On November 2, he joined the Osceola Magic.

+On March 24, 2024, Wilson signed a 10-day contract with the Philadelphia 76ers.
+On April 4, he returned to Osceola.

+Shanghai Sharks (2024–present)

+On September 6, 2024, Wilson signed with the Shanghai Sharks of the Chinese Basketball Association.